betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow_Alt.md

      **EB Member** is assigned.
 An author, if different from **EB Member** is identified (via @ mention) and a deadline is set (via milestone) for completion.
 1. Issues in Development backlog are handled as follows
-   * Issues in jeapordy of making completion are reviewed and discussed.
+   * Issues in jeapordy of making deadline are reviewed and discussed.
 Authors are nudged and/or deadlines are adjusted.
    * Issues that are woefully beyond deadline are labeled as `insuffucient development` and closed.